Jsonldresume/lab-web/docs/features/README.md

 ![](./images/7.png)

 As with all my projects, I made the app only to help others, so it will always remain free, and I would not be monetizing on it at any point.
-But if you do feel generous, [I'm open to donations](https://opencollective.com/reactive-resume).
+But if you do feel generous, please consider contributing to the project.